Mercy-nenoh/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

- function that fills memory with a constant byte.
+ Fuctions that copies memory area